Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 - New Mexico State's games have gone over 63 points in two opportunities this season.

-- Saturday's over/under is 8.5 points higher than the combined 54.5 PPG average of the two teams.

-- These two squads combine to surrender 58.2 points per game, 4.8 fewer than this contest's over/under.
+- These two squads combine to allow 58.2 points per game, 4.8 fewer than this contest's over/under.

-- The Wolf Pack and their opponents score an average of 54.8 points per game, 8.2 fewer than Saturday's total.
+- The average total in Wolf Pack games this season is 54.8, 8.2 points fewer than Saturday's over/under of 63 .

-- In 2021, games involving the Aggies have averaged a total of 55.2 points, 7.8 fewer than this game's set over/under.
+- The 55.2 PPG average total in Aggies games this season is 7.8 points fewer than this game's over/under.

 Nevada Stats and Trends

-- In Nevada's four games this year, it has three wins against the spread.
+- In Nevada's four games this season, it has three wins against the spread.

-- This season, the Wolf Pack won ATS in their only game as a favorite of 31 points or more.
+- The Wolf Pack covered the spread in their only game when favored by 28.5 points or more.

-- Nevada's games this year have eclipsed the over/under three times in four opportunities (75%).
+- Nevada's games this year have hit the over three times in four opportunities (75%).

-- The Wolf Pack average 32.3 points per game, comparable to the 34.2 per contest the Aggies surrender.

-- Nevada is 2-0 against the spread and 2-0 overall this season when the team notches more than 34.2 points.
+- Nevada is 2-0 against the spread and 2-0 overall this season when the team scores more than 34.2 points.

 - This year, the Wolf Pack have two turnovers, nine fewer than the Aggies have takeaways (11).